Enter the first part of your postcode to find your nearest BHPA registered school

 Some pilots are content to soar the hill they launched from, whilst others prefer to search out rising pockets of air, known as thermals, and use these to undertake long cross country flights.

-The UK record for distance currently stands at 277km (172 miles), whilst that for altitude stands at an astonishing 16,000ft.
+The UK record for distance currently stands at 338km, (210 miles), and was set by Carl Wallbank on a flight from SE Wales to Norfolk.
+The current UK record for altitude stands at an astonishing 16,000ft.

 How do you control a hang glider?